 Estate Management Tips: How to Interview Contractors

 While I was on assignment with the Royal Saudi Family, one of the new security agents took it upon himself to call someone to try and fix the very high-end stereo that was inside the mansion that we were renting.
-Ideally, they should have spoken with me but that didn’t happen.
+Ideally, they should have spoken with me, but that didn’t happen.

-Because the equipment was so specialized (and worth about $100,000) a very specific kind of technician should have been called.
-I could have gone straight to my House Bible (i.e. house manual) if the security agent asked me about it, but things took a turn for the worse.
+Because the equipment was so specialized (and worth about $100,000), a particular kind of technician should have been called.
+If the security agent asked me about it, I could have gone straight to my House Bible (i.e., house manual), but things worsened.

 While I was on assignment with the Royal Saudi Family, one of the new security agents took it upon himself to call someone to try and fix the very high-end stereo that was inside the mansion that we were renting.
-Ideally, they should have spoken with me but that didn’t happen.
+Ideally, they should have spoken with me, but that didn’t happen.

-Because the equipment was so specialized (and worth about $100,000) a very specific kind of technician should have been called.
-I could have gone straight to my House Bible (i.e. house manual) if the security agent asked me about it, but things took a turn for the worse.
+Because the equipment was so specialized (and worth about $100,000), a particular kind of technician should have been called.
+If the security agent asked me about it, I could have gone straight to my House Bible (i.e., house manual), but things worsened.

 If you have to hire an independent contractor to complete a task, take the following steps